 Batam experiences an equatorial climate with minimal seasonal variation.
 Winds are generally light to moderate, with the northeast monsoon from December to March bringing more consistent breezes and occasional squalls.
 The southwest monsoon from June to September produces lighter winds and calmer seas but higher humidity.
 Rainfall is frequent year‑round, often in short, intense bursts that reduce visibility.
 Seas around Batam are typically sheltered, though ferry wakes and wind‑against‑tide conditions can create short, steep chop in narrow channels.

 Batam Batu Ampar (Riau Islands).
 Batu Ampar is a coastal district in Batam City, and I have spent much time working here in ship construction.
-It is a ferry ride across to Singapore.
+It is a short ferry ride across to Singapore.

 Supermarkets.
 Hypermart Batam Nagoya, One of Batam’s largest supermarkets.
 Jodoh Centre Supermarket is a top rated place.
 GOGO Supermarket in Batu Ampar, TOP 100 Lubuk Baja.